[Interview] Lithuania: US is still EU partner on world stage

 "These [authoritarian] countries will try to use this momentum.
 It's a sweet moment they've been waiting for.
 Some of them might even have been working to help achieve something like this," he said, referring to Russian propaganda, which has fomented hatred and division in the West in recent years.

-The Chinese foreign ministry, for instance, said on Thursday that what happened was the same as when pro-democracy protesters stormed Hong Kong's parliament in 2019, but noted that "not one demonstrator died" in those events, compared to the four deaths in Washington.
+The Chinese foreign ministry, for instance, said on Thursday that what happened was the same as when pro-democracy protesters stormed Hong Kong's parliament in 2019, but noted that "not one demonstrator died" in those events, compared to the five deaths in Washington.

 The Iranian president, Hassan Rohani, said "it is obvious that American democracy is limping with both feet".